 Gaming & Benchmark Performance

 The high-end Adreno 530 GPU is a direct indication of lag free and powerful GPU performance.
-Since the OP3 uses a 1080p display, the processor and the GPU has to push less pixels which in return gives a fluid gaming experience.
+Since the OP3 uses a 1080p display, the processor and the GPU has to push fewer pixels which in return gives a fluid gaming experience.

-We played Games- Asphalt 8, Sniper 3D, some low intensity games like Jetpack Joyride, Jelly Jump.
+We played Games- Asphalt 8, Sniper 3D, some low-intensity games like Jetpack Joyride, Jelly Jump.

 Asphalt 8 and Sniper 3D both are demanding games which ran smoothly without any frame drops.
-Since its predecessor Snapdragon 810 was notorious for overheating, the all new Snapdragon 820 is an improvement in every way.
+Since its predecessor Snapdragon 810 was notorious for overheating, the all-new Snapdragon 820 is an improvement in every way.
 It not only controls the heat dissipation but also doesn’t let the phone bog down when heavily used.
 It certainly doesn’t affect the battery life dramatically like it used to in OP2.
-The overall performance is sleeker and faster; the high end internals makes OnePlus 3 on par, if not better than the expensive phones.
+The overall performance is sleeker and faster; the high-end internals makes OnePlus 3 on par, if not better than the expensive phones.

 The OP3 is a dual sim phone and doesn’t support storage expansion.
 Although it might not be a big deal as the phone is equipped with 64 GB of storage which is plenty for many users out there.
 The overall connectivity performance was sufficiently good.

 There were times when it changed the signal from 3G to 2G in some areas.
 Sometimes, it just doesn’t catch signals and go out of network.
 I would either turn on/off the airplane mode or reboot the phone completely.
-Fortunately, this happened very rarely and majority of the times it was decent in catching Wi-Fi signals and 4G network.
+Fortunately, this happened very rarely and a majority of the times it was decent in catching Wi-Fi signals and 4G network.